pcamus/pymath/Limits/sym_limit/README.md

 After importing the sympy module and initializing the pretty printer, each example is made of 3 parts:

 - Symbol creation.
 Each symbol is optionally followed by [assumptions](https://docs.sympy.org/latest/guides/assumptions.html).
-Assumption means a restriction on the allowed value of the symbol (real, positive...).
+An assumption means a restriction on the allowed value of the symbol (real, positive...).

   **`n = sp.Symbol('n', real=True)`**